-Richland County South Carolina has growing unmet need for safe affordable housing that, to address adequately, will require a considerable investment of public resources.
+Richland County, South Carolina has a growing unmet need for safe affordable housing that, to address adequately, will require a considerable investment of public resources.
 However, public sentiment towards affordable housing is often negative.
 As verified by local political leaders, "Not in My Backyard" or NIMBY concerns, as well as concerns about higher taxes, are effective at blocking affordable housing developments.
 The extent of the problem, the size of the investment, and the fact that it impacts others justify providing answers to why the public should want to provide safe affordable housing to as many families as possible.

 Perhaps the greatest public benefit of safe affordable housing is its role in keeping thousands of families and children from sliding into homelessness.
-Already, an estimated 1,600 Richland County school students experienced homelessness over the course of the 2015-16 school year, according to the researchers at the University of South Carolina (2016).
+Already, an estimated 12,426 Richland County school students experienced homelessness over the course of the 2017-18 school year, according to the U.S. Interagency Council on Homelessness (2019).
 But these numbers have the potential to swell even more.
-The Harvard Joint Center for Housing Studies (2019), reports that nearly 30% of Richland County households (44,152)i experience housing stress by spending over 50% of their income on housing and utilities.
+The Harvard Joint Center for Housing Studies (2019), reports that nearly 30% of Richland County households (44,152)1 experience housing stress by spending over 50% of their income on housing and utilities.
 A medical emergency or some other unfortunate financial occurrence can place any one of these families in jeopardy of losing their homes.
 Homelessness already places a great deal of stress on many of our social services, schools, law enforcement, and neighborhoods.
 Preventing further loss of families to this unfortunate circumstance has to be one of our highest priorities.